Disclaimer: Names and identifying details have been changed to protect the privacy of individuals.

 The historic election of the Biden-Harris administration could be the catalyst needed to rebuild a nation that prioritizes housing security for all.
 To set our country on an inclusive path to growth, resilience, and well-being, housing security must be at the core of economic and pandemic recovery efforts.
 Although a patchwork of policy responses implemented nationwide, statewide, and locally have been somewhat effective, they have not provided comprehensive protections nor been funded at a level commensurate with the scale of the problem.

-In January 2021, Aspen FSP will release a new report – a solutions framework – that points the way out of our current housing crisis to a more stable and prosperous future for America.
+This month, Aspen FSP released a new report—a solutions framework—that points the way out of our current housing crisis to a more stable and prosperous future for America.
 Our earlier research primer identified four root causes of our current situation: 1) there is not enough housing to meet growing demand; 2) many families cannot afford the housing available to them; 3) discrimination continues to harm people of color; and 4) current policy disadvantages renters.
 This new report will provide housing stakeholders working across sectors, in communities, in businesses, and all levels of government, with a toolkit of strategies they can use to provide America with a strong foundation of housing – and financial security.